 Trusts pay federal, state and (when applicable) local taxes.
 However, this article will only address federal tax rates and exemptions, as the specific rates and regulations surrounding state trust taxation is beyond the scope of this article.

-Short-term capital gains (from assets held 12 months or less) and non-qualified dividends are taxed as ordinary income.
+Short-term capital gains (from assets held 12 months or less) and non-qualified dividends are taxed according to ordinary income tax rates.
 Qualified dividends and capital gains on assets held for more than 12 months are taxed at a lower rate called the long-term capital gains rate.
-For trusts in 2022 there are three long-term capital gains brackets:
+For trusts, there are three long-term capital gains brackets:

 Once again, these tax brackets also apply to all income generated by estates.